1884 – Innovation – knitted silk camisole with hand-crocheted lace

 Right from the early days, the company focused on high quality natural fibres, a rule to which HANRO has always remained true.
 Over the years, many valuable designs have been added to the archive, these priceless treasures still serve as an unfailing source of inspiration for our designers.

 Armed with the oldest mechanical knitting mill and the knowledge to deal with business and banking, Albert Handschin and his partner Carl Ronus set up HANRO, based on delicate pure natural fibres to produce practical undergarments.

 Trousers find their way into the female wardrobe along with practical separates.
-The first modern fashion designer and invents a prototype of the ‘cradle for the breasts’ brassiere.
+The first modern fashion designer invents a prototype of the ‘cradle for the breasts’ brassiere.
 Liked by names such as Isadora Duncan, American author Gertrude Stein and a number of English ladies who all appreciated the comfort of the exquisite Swiss export.

-This prompts the Hanro circular knit bodysuit made from the finest wool and silk
+This prompts prompted? the HANRO circular knit bodysuit made from the finest wool and silk.

 1910 – Circular knit bodysuits made of finest wool and silk

 With war approaching, HANRO develops the camisoles in a loose flat fabric, and supplies the military underpants worn by soldiers in all camps.

-Outside Europe, the Hanro brand is the first available in Australia and India.
-Cocoa channel emerges from a male dominated tailoring profession, the designer was inspired by men’s casual wear and Hanro’s viscose camisoles were recommended as the sporty elegant creations to wear underneath.
+Outside Europe, the HANRO brand is the first available in Australia and India.
+Coco Chanel emerges from a male dominated tailoring profession.
+The designer was inspired by men’s casual wear.
+HANRO’s viscose camisoles were recommended as the sporty elegant creations to wear underneath.

 1920 – Typical long, slender camisole with lace embellishment